 j.
 Acceptance of gifts in exchange for influence or favors given in his or her official capacity.

 k.
 Habitual pattern of failure to report for duty at the assigned time and place.

 m.
 Unauthorized disclosure of confidential information.

 o.
 Misstatement or deception in his or her application for UI employment.

 p.
 Failure to obtain or maintain a current license or certification lawfully required as a condition for performing his or her duties.

 q.
 Prohibited participation in political activities [see 6220 C].

 C-3.
 Disciplinary Procedures.
 These procedures apply to discipline up to and including dismissal.
 Whenever a department administrator considers it necessary to discipline a classified employee, the administrator must provide the employee with written notice of the contemplated discipline and provide the employee an opportunity to respond and be heard.
 Such notice should also be sent to the assistant vice president for human resources.
 The notification is to clearly set forth the specific reasons for the contemplated disciplinary action.
 After the employee has exercised the opportunity to respond, or declined either affirmatively or through inaction, the department administrator may impose the discipline.
 If the discipline is dismissal the president or his designee must notify the employee in writing either personally served on the employee or sent by first-class mail, postage pre-paid to the employee at the last known address on file for the employee.
 When practical, notice of dismissal will be given at least two weeks' in advance of the effective date of dismissal.
-During the period between notification and effective date, the department administrator may require the employee to use accrued annual leave.
-No specific requirement for advance notice of dismissal is necessary for probationary employees, but when practical at least five working days' notice should be given.
+During the period between notification and effective date, the department administrator may require the employee to use accrued annual leave. [rev. 1-17]

 C-4.
 Administrative Leave or Suspension. [ed.
 7-02]